safurrier/deepfake-radio/README.md

 Where we're going, we don't need tests.
 If the bot breaks on your server and your friends complain tell them to kick rocks or fix it themselves.

-Original inspiration of the bot from [ElevenLabsBot](https://github.com/elevenlabs/discord-bot)
+Original inspiration of the speak command from [ElevenLabsBot](https://github.com/elevenlabs/discord-bot)